SIZE:

 LIFE EXPECTANCY:

-From 5 to 6 years.
+5 to 6 years.

 LIFE CYCLE:

-Sea colander kelp is a large, dark-brown seaweed characterized by a frond that’s riddled with holes.
+Sea colander is a large, dark-brown seaweed characterized by a frond that is riddled with holes.
 It has a broad midrib and a short, smooth, cylindrical stipe.
+It adheres to the substrate by means of a holdfast.

 PREYS: